-The shaku (尺) or “Japanese foot” is a unit of length that is now standardized as 30.3 centimeters or 11.9 inches.
-For example, a 1.8 shakuhachi is 1 shaku and 8 sun, which works out to be 54.54 cm (1.8 x 30.3).
-The number 8 in Japanese is hachi (八); therefore, shakuhachi literally means “1 foot, 8 inches”.
-This is the standard size which is why the word shakuhachi can refer to any length.
-1.8’s are almost always in the key of D above middle C; middle C being the key of the standard silver flute.
+The shaku (尺) or “Japanese foot” is a unit of length that’s now standardized as 30.3 centimeters or 11.9 inches.
+A 1.8 shaku-hachi is 1 shaku and 8/hachi (八) sun.
+This works out to be 54.54 cm (1.8 x 30.3).
+So shakuhachi literally means “1 foot, 8 inches”.
+This is the standard size but the word shakuhachi can often refer to any length of flute.
+1.8’s are almost always in the key of D above middle C (middle C being the key of the standard silver flute).

 All is not always clear-cut when it comes to the relationship between the length and the pitch.
-Various factors can cause minor or major discrepancies between the shaku-length and the expected pitch for that length, such as the width of the bamboo, the size of the bottom opening, and whether or not the shaku-length is rounded up or down.
-For example, a shakuhachi with a wider bore or a smaller opening at the bottom will play flatter than a more standard instrument; therefore, it is often necessary to provide the exact length in centimeters in addition to the precise pitch.
+Various factors can cause minor or major discrepancies between the shaku length and the expected pitch for that length.
+Particularly the width of the bamboo, the size of the bottom opening, and whether or not the shaku length is rounded up or down.
+For example, a shakuhachi with a wider bore or a smaller opening at the bottom will play flatter than a more standard instrument.
+So it’s often necessary to provide the exact length in centimeters in addition to the precise pitch, usually using A=440.